BMW N57 Tuning

 Altering your N57 cam will make a dramatic difference to the engine engines power.
 Choosing a higher performance cam profile raises the engines power accordingly.

-Fast road cams normally push up the bhp and torque throughout the rev band, you could drop a little bottom end bhp but the top end will be higher.
+Fast road cams, that is a cam optimized for everyday driving, will normally push up the bhp and torque throughout the rev band, you could drop a little bottom end bhp but the top end will be higher.
+Overall the power will be where a typical driver needs it most across the middle third of the rpm range.

-Race cams, push up the top end band but as a result the car will not idle smoothly and low end power nearly always suffers.
+Race cams, however push up the top end band but as a result the car will not idle smoothly and low end power nearly always suffers.
+This is not something that would be suitable on a diesel engine like the N57.

 In a car used daily, really you should, ideally aim to optimize your power band to your driving style.

-I'd never find a N57 Motorsport camshaft is a pleasure to live with when driving in heavy traffic.
-The low end idle will be very lumpy and irregular, so something you would notice on a track when you drive in the upper third of the rpm band, but on roads this is a serious issue and we've heard from lots of drivers lamenting their decision to add an extreme competition cam profile to their engine.
+The low end idle will be very lumpy and irregular, you would also be more prone to stall.
+So on roads this is a serious issue and we've heard from lots of drivers lamenting their decision to add an extreme competition cam profile to their engine.

-The ECU mapping and fuel pump and injectors also will say much on the power gains you'll achieve.
+The ECU mapping and fuel pump and injectors also will say much on the power gains you'll achieve so if you replace the cam you will need to adjust these to suit the new durations and profiles.

 Altering valve durations can alter the power band and on most engines the exhaust and intake durations do not need to match, although most cams and tuners use matched pairs there are some advantages to extending the intake or exhaust durations.